hzhreal/HTOS/TUTORIAL.md

 When you do a command that takes save pairs (encrypted saves which is a file and .bin corresponding to it), you can upload it straight through discord or send a public google drive folder link.

 ## Bulk uploads
 All save pair commands accept saves in bulk, except for when you upload a save from your region when re-regioning (you can upload in bulk when you upload the ones you want to resign and re-region.
+Quick code command also accepts multiple savegames.

 ## Commands
 **common parameter**: playstation_id, YOUR PLAYSTATION NETWORK USERNAME